High Profile Guest list of PM Modi's swearing-in ceremony includes SRK, Kangana Ranaut, Ambani, IMF chief and many more

 About 8,000 guests are included in guest list for PM Modi's swearing-in ceremony to be held on May 30, 2019.
 High profile dignitaries from across the country and the globe are expected to attend PM Modi's second term oath ceremony.

 High Profile Guest list expected to attend PM Modi's swearing-in ceremony: PM Modi's swearing-in ceremony for second consecutive term will be held today at 7:00 PM.
-In 2014 it was about 5,000 guests were invited while this year approximately 8,000 people will attend swearing-in ceremony.
+In 2014, about 5,000 guests were invited while this year approximately 8,000 people will attend swearing-in ceremony.

 A statement issued by Ministry of External Affairs (MEA) said, “Government of India has invited the leaders of the BIMSTEC Member States for the Swearing-in ceremony on May 30.
 This is in line with Government’s focus on its ‘Neighbourhood First’ policy.”